B.League: Second Division (B2)

-Promotion and relegation

-The B.League typically holds promotion-relegation playoffs each year to determine which second division teams will be promoted to the first division and which first division teams will be relegated to the second division for the following season.
-For the 2020–21 season, it was announced that the top two teams from the second division will be automatically promoted to the first division.
-Other promotions and relegations will not take place.

 Current clubs

 In the 2014–15 season, there were 12 teams in the NBL, 10 teams in the National Basketball Development League (NBDL, the NBL's second division league) and 24 teams in the bj-league.
 All 46 teams sought entrance to the B.League's inaugural 2016–17 season, along with the Wakayama Trians, who withdrew from the NBL in January 2015 due to financial difficulty.
 Ultimately, all clubs were accepted into the league except for the Trians and the Hiroshima Lightning, who were in their first season as a bj-league expansion club.
 The allocation of the 45 teams into three divisions was announced in two phases in July and August 2015.
 In April 2016 the league announced rules regarding official team names, shortened names and abbreviations to be used by the clubs.
 A list of names to be used by each club in the 2016–17 season was also published.
 Beginning in the 2020–21 season, the B.League was reformatted to only have two conferences each, East and West, in the first and second divisions.
 However, the first division reverted to a three-conference system, East, Central, and West, beginning in the 2022–23 season.

+On October 31, 2025, the league announced the divisions of all 55 member teams at that time, with 26 teams assigned to Premier, 25 assigned to One, and only four to Next.